Climate forcing data#

 df.to_csv(dir_output + 'ERA5L.csv',header=True,index=False)

-…and update the settings.yml file with the reference altitude of the ERA5-Land data (ele_dat).
+…and update the settings.yml file with the reference altitude of the ERA5-Land data (ele_dat) and refresh output_download.zip with newly acquired data.

 Hide code cell source